Abbion/CyberCrushServer/README.md

 In the repository root folder, you will find a file called `server.conf`.
 This file holds important server/database configuration variables like ports or password pepper.

 #### Database
 Before running the servers, it is recommended to create the database tables and fill them with data.
 To do so, go to the `utils/database` and run the `setup_database.py` script (make sure you install all the required libraries.
 The `utls/database/README.md` covers those).
-After the tables are created, run the `user_loader.py script` with the flag `-f` and `example_users.json` as its argument.
+After the tables were created, run the `user_loader.py script` with the flag `-f` and `example_users.json` as its argument.
 Go back to the repository root folder.
 There, find the `server.conf` file, in it, you will find the *database name, URL, admin username, and admin password*.
 Use those parameters to log in to the database and check the tables and their contents.

 #### Servers
 Servers are independent of each other, so you can run them in any sequence.
 Just enter the server folder and call `cargo run`.